 Method schools in Luxembourg

 There are many Montessori schools in addition to a Steiner-Waldorf school in Luxembourg.
 While these are independent method schools, they remain under the supervision of Luxembourg regions and eduational laws.

 Waldorf School of Luxembourg

-Learning combines methods of practical, artistic, and conceptual perspective and imagination.
+Learning combines methods of practical, artistic, as well as conceptual perspective and imagination.
 Classes and topics engage the interests of its students through art and music.
 The essential focus for the Waldorf instructor is the development of understanding and appreciation of each one’s self as world citizens.
 There are over 900 schools around the world with an extensive and wide-ranging curriculum divided into three age ranges but with a lot of curriculum freedom.

 Every student is accountable for their own self-created environment.
-They eat when they like, use the restroom when they like, learn and educate themselves through their own experiences.
+They eat when they like, use the restroom when they like, learn, and educate themselves through their own experiences.
 The teachers, rather than teach are there to observe the child’s needs and interests.
-Through observation, teachers continuously build an educational ladder that links to each child’s development and curiosities.
+Through observation, teachers also continuously build an educational ladder that links to each child’s development and curiosities.

 Should you choose an international school?

 Both local and international school systems in Luxembourg offer excellent facilities and educational opportunities for students.